josemcorderoc/occrp-document-classifier-ui/README.md

 - add table of results (datatables.net)
 - test mobile version (should at least more or less look okay)
 - set up Google Analytics.
 Requires cookie banner.
+- add JPG support

 minor to-dos:
 - ~~remove the white horizontal bar at the very top~~
-- add attribution (sources) of images everywhere. links are in the css file
+- add attribution (sources) of images everywhere, below the images or in the Imprint. links are in the css file
-- download libraries instead of including them

 ### Hosting !
 - AWS